TwoTau/lucas-kanade/examples/lucas-kanade/index.md

 ## A mathematical characterization {#sec5_2}

 The notation we use is illustrated in @fig:fig3.
 Let $c$ be the vector of camera parameters that describe the orientation and position of camera 2 with respect to camera 1's coordinate system.
 These parameters are azimuth, elevation, pan, tilt, and roll, as defined in @Gennery1979.
 Let $x$ denote the position of an image in the camera 1 film plane of an object.
 Suppose the object is at a distance $z$ from camera 1.
 Given the position in picture 1 $x$ and distance $z$ of the object, we could directly calculate the position $p(x, z)$ that it must have occupied in three-space.
 We express $p$ with respect to camera 1's coordinate system so that $p$ does not depend on the orientation of camera 1.
 The object would appear on camera 2's film plane at a position $q(p, c)$ that is dependent on the object's position in three-space $p$ and on the camera parameters $c$.
-Let $G(x)$ be the intensity value of pixel $x$ in picture 1, and let $F(q)$ the intensity value of pixel $q$ in picture 2.
-The goal of a stereo vision system is to invert the relationship described above and solve for $c$ and $z$, given $x$, $F$ and $G$.
+Let $@G(x)$ be the intensity value of pixel $x$ in picture 1, and let $@F(q)$ the intensity value of pixel $q$ in picture 2.
+The goal of a stereo vision system is to invert the relationship described above and solve for $c$ and $z$, given $x$, $@F$ and $@G$.

 ::: figure {#fig3 .center}
 ```js